 The Michael J. Fox Foundation is a venture philanthropy, investing in high-risk, high-reward therapeutic development projects with great potential for patient impact.
 This support enables companies to build data that attracts larger funders and strategic collaborators.

 Developing new treatments to slow or stop Parkinson’s and manage its symptoms takes innovation and risk.
 Many projects with sound scientific rationale and the potential to make a difference in patient lives lack the financial resources to properly vet their approach.
 The Michael J. Fox Foundation (MJFF) gives non-dilutive funding to early-stage (pre-clinical and clinical) studies to build data packages.
 This early investment helps companies attract larger funders and strategic collaborators to advance these therapies through later-stage clinical testing, regulatory review and commercialization.

 Key Deliverables and Results

 A number of MJFF-funded companies have attracted collaborations and acquisitions that sped their pipeline.
 The following are only some of the dozens of projects that have received follow-on funding after MJFF de-risking grants:

 - With a total of $1.3 million, MJFF supported Phase I and II studies of inhaled levodopa for “off” rescue from biotech Civitas.
 After multiple rounds of venture funding, Civitas was acquired by Acorda in 2014 for $525 million.
-The therapy Inbrija is under review by the U.S. Food and Drug Administration (FDA).
+The therapy Inbrija was approved by the U.S. Food and Drug Administration (FDA) in December 2018.

 - Another “off” rescue therapy — MJFF granted nearly $1 million to biotech Cynapsus’ for its Phase I study of an under-the-tongue thin-film apomorphine — Cynapsus was acquired by Sunovion in 2016 for $624 million.
-Its drug is now under FDA review.
+Its therapy Kynmobi was approved by the FDA in May 2020.

 - Biotech Neuropore developed a small molecule targeting alpha-synuclein for disease modification with close to $750,000 in pre-clinical funding from MJFF.
 Neuropore entered a collaboration with UCB in 2015 with a potential payment of up to $460 million.
 In January 2020, the company announced it had successfully completed a Phase 1 clinical trial and was planning planning its next study.